Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Clearly, companies whose radioactive sources are integral to their work need to put a comprehensive risk mitigation programme in place for their sources.
 Such a programme should include well-maintained physical protection provisions supplemented by sustainable procedures, training requirements for staff and exercises involving response arrangements with law enforcement agencies.
 These companies should also understand and comply with the regulatory requirements governing the security of radioactive sources in every jurisdiction in which they operate.
 They should be aware of best security practices in their area and commit to continuous security improvement.

-This workshop will discuss the best security practices already in place by industrial radiography and oil service companies, will consider the various aspects for the security of mobile radioactive sources which incorporates elements of deterrence, detection, delay and response, and will provide ideas on how a security programme can properly integrate people, procedures, and security technology.
-It will also consider the opportunities and challenges in tracking and monitoring radioactive sources during transport.
+This workshop discussed the best security practices already in place by industrial radiography and oil service companies; considered the various aspects for the security of mobile radioactive sources, which incorporates elements of deterrence, detection, delay and response; and provided ideas on how a security programme can properly integrate people, procedures and security technology.
+It also considered the opportunities and challenges in tracking and monitoring radioactive sources during transport.

-The workshop will be professionally facilitated and will be delivered by WINS with the support of regional and international subject-matter experts.
-The course will be conducted in English with the support of English/ Spanish interpretation and will draw only on unclassified information.
+The workshop was professionally facilitated and was delivered by WINS with the support of regional and international subject matter experts.
+The course was conducted in English with the support of English/Spanish interpretation and drew only on unclassified information.

-This one-day long workshop will be held during the VII Pan-American Conference on Non-destructive Testing (VII PANNDT) as a parallel event to the main conference programme.
-The VII PANNDT will take place from 21 to 24 October 2019.
-Other days of the conference will not cover security matters.
+This one-day long workshop was held during the VII Pan-American Conference on Non-destructive Testing (VII PANNDT) as a parallel event to the main conference programme.
+The VII PANNDT took place from 21 to 24 October 2019.
+Other days of the conference did not cover security matters.
 Further information on the VII PANNDT can be found here: www.viicopaend.com

-WINS and the Mexican National Institute for Nuclear Research (ININ) will have a joint booth during the VII Panamerican NDT Conference from 21st to 24th October.
-Visit us at booth number 47 to know more about WINS and ININ’s work on radioactive source security and the WINS Academy certification programme.
+WINS and the Mexican National Institute for Nuclear Research (ININ) had a joint booth during the VII Panamerican NDT Conference from 21 to 24 October.

 Expo Reforma – CANACO Convention Centre